obrienmikej/amazon-aws-playground/certification/aws_certified_sysops_admin_associate/monitoring_elb.md

 Key ELB Metrics
 ***************
 HealthyHostCount
--Number of healthy instances in each AZ

 UnHealthyHostCount
--Number of unhealthy instances in each AZ
+-The number of healthy and unhealthy instances registered with your load balancer.
+A newly registered instance is considered healthy after it passes the first health check.
+An instance is considered unhealthy after it exceeds the unhealthy threshold configured for health checks.
+An unhealthy instance is considered healthy again after it meets the healthy threshold configured for health checks.
+If cross-zone load balancing is enabled, the number of healthy instances for the LoadBalancerName dimension is calculated across all Availability Zones.

 RequestCount
--Number of completed requests that were received and routed to instances
+-The number of requests completed or connections made during the specified interval (1 or 5 minutes)

 Latency
--Time elapsed in seconds after the request leaves the ELB until the response is received
+-	[HTTP listener] The time elapsed, in seconds, after the request leaves the load balancer until the headers of the response are received

 HTTPCode_ELB_4xx
 HTTPCode_ELB_5xx